BrianLoveGa/homework_day2BL/answers.md

 What command do you use to get updates from the class repository? in terminal - git fetch upstream

 What command do you use to push your work to your fork of the class repository? in terminal - git push origin master

+&*&*&*&*&*&*&*&*&*&*&*&*&*&

+Answer more questions!

+What command do you use to unstage a file? git reset

+What command do you use to change your files back to how they were after a commit? git revert --

+Why is it important to use -- when changing files back to a previous state? my group thinks it is to specify which files to revert

+Why might you want to reset your files back to a previous commit? if you did something wrong and get stuck